• ABOUT

 Step 2, County Convention

+County Conventions are held every odd-numbered year, as well as in any year with a Presidential election.
+Participants in this convention must have been elected as delegates or alternates at their Precinct Mass Meeting.
+Non-voting guests are allowed but must sit separately from credentialed delegates.
 During a convention held in an odd-numbered year, delegates will vote for their county-level party leadership (Chairman, 1st Vice Chair, Vice Chairs [6], Secretary, Asst.
 Secretary, Treasurer, Asst.
 Treasurer), who will then serve two-year terms until the next County Convention.
 The County Convention is held in one location, during the month of March.

 Step 3, District Convention